unioslo/fox-ood-slicer/README.md

 ### Running apps automatically

 To add specific desktop apps like MATLAB, RStudio, ParaView and so on we use this app with a few modifications.
-See the branches of this repo to view them.
+See the forks of this repo to view them.

 ## Authors: